nta5/ComputerVisionProject/README.md

 Project setup instructions:

 1) Server:
-  a.
-Begin by installing node js as that is what we are running our server on: https://nodejs.org/en/download/
+  a) Begin by installing node js as that is what we are running our server on: https://nodejs.org/en/download/
-  b. make sure you have all the packages installed; open up the command line in the "ComputerVisionServer" and type the following: npm i
+  b) make sure you have all the packages installed; open up the command line in the "ComputerVisionServer" and type the following: npm i
-  c. to start the server type: node server.js
+  c) to start the server type: node server.js

 2) Client:
   a) All our clients are on android for this project, so make sure you have android studio installed and open it with that.